justanIndieDev/justanIndieDev/README.md

 - 💞️ I’m looking to collaborate on Not a lot of projects
 - 📫 How to reach me Email floridaman417@proton.me
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I started coing at 11 years old
+- ⚡ Fun fact: I started coding at 11 years old

 <!---
 justanIndieDev/justanIndieDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.